JordanBoulous/41189-assignment-template/41189 Modelling Assignment.md

 - Covid agent based model with lockdown being implemented after 15 days of the virus being present in society:

 ![AgentBasedModel2.JPG](ComplexSystemsImages/AgentBasedModel2.JPG)

-This model keeps all the same characteristics as the prior model, except after 15 days lockdown was forced upon society, which is said to reduce interactions by 90% and will last 85 days.
+This model keeps all the same characteristics as the prior model, except after 15 days, lockdown was forced upon society, which is said to reduce interactions by 90% and will last 85 days.

 Covid-19 Demonstration Model.
 (2020).
 Retrieved 22 September 2020, from http://covidagentmodel.com/